Androz2091/wot-stats-bot/README.md

 # WoT-Bot

-A Discord bot that displays your World Of Tanks stats developed by Androz!

 ## Features

 Wot Stats is an open source Discord bot developed by [Androz2091](https://github.com/Androz2091) to simply display the statistics of World of Tanks players on Discord!